Godfrey Herbert: Service in Q-ships

 Q-ships were heavily armed merchant ships with concealed weaponry, designed to lure submarines into making surface attacks.
 This gave Q-ships the chance to open fire and sink them.
 Herbert's transfer to that arm of the Navy arose from there being no submarines available of which he could take command following the sinking of the D5.

 His first Q-ship was a converted steam packet – RMS Antwerp, owned by the Great Eastern Railway – whose peacetime operations had been primarily on the route between Harwich and Hook of Holland.
 With this he had no notable success and in April 1915 he was transferred to command HMS Baralong, the vessel that was to give him the unwanted nickname of 'Baralong Herbert'.
 In command, he was known by the merchant navy pseudonym 'Captain William McBride'.

 Baralong had been built as a steam cargo liner and was converted for wartime use in March 1915, although the Q-ship campaign did not officially begin until after the events in which she is remembered and it was those events that encouraged the official recognition.
 She was falsely flying the flag of the then-neutral United States when she answered an SOS call from a merchant ship, SS Nicosian, which was being pursued by a German submarine around 80 nmi west of the Scillies.
-The Nicosian was carrying a cargo of munitions from the United States to Britain as well as mules for military use.
+The Nicosian was carrying a cargo of 354 mules from the United States for military use.
 The subsequent events are mired in controversy and differences of opinion regarding fact.